British Stock-Car Racing in the 1950s-1970s

 Strong women

 These are big lists, so don't expect to remember or recognize names.
-But you will be surprised by the sheer number and variety of young and adult women who race cars and motorcycles, on and off-road.
-I gave up adding to the lists a few ears ago because the growing popularity motor sport among women means that it's no longer 'news;'
+But you will be surprised by the sheer number and variety of women who race cars and motorcycles, on and off-road.
+I gave up adding to the lists a few ears ago because the growing popularity motor sport among women means that it's no longer 'news'.

 Women race mechanics